Join us for Family and Alumni/ae Weekend 2023!

 Tour of the Richard B. Fisher Center for the Performing Arts

-Sosnoff Theater lobby, Richard B. Fisher for the Performing Arts
+Sosnoff Theater lobby, Richard B. Fisher Center for the Performing Arts

 Pathways to Civic Engagement: Explore Your Options!

-Join the Center for Civic Engagement in a showcase of the different opportunities and initiatives for Bard students!
-Civic engagement at Bard can take many different forms with our local and regional community partner network.
-We have established pathways (like voter outreach and youth mentorship) as well as ways to design your path (like the Trustee Leader Scholar program).
-What will your civic engagement path look like for you?
+Join the Center for Civic Engagement in a showcase of the many opportunities available to Bard students through our local and regional community partner network.
+Established pathways include voter outreach and youth mentorship, while students design their own path in the Trustee Leader Scholar program.
+What will your civic engagement path look like?
 Come explore the possibilities with us!

 Schwab ’52 Atrium, Franklin W. Olin Humanities Building